Best Lunch Stops From Amber Cove and Taino Bay

 For the city-side midday version of this route, use best casual lunch after Puerto Plata historic center walk.
 That page narrows the decision into historic-center lunch logic, Malecon fallback options, and cruise-safe midday pacing.

-Best Amber Cove lunch logic: keep it on the route
+Best Amber Cove branch: keep it on the route

 Amber Cove is farther from the city and better treated as a route-planning problem.
 The easiest lunch may still be inside the port.
 If the visitor is already taking a taxi, excursion, or private driver, then the lunch stop should match that route rather than fight it.